Card Trick by Derren Brown, Alexander Hermann, Joshua Jay, Steve Gore, Victor Sanz, Sid T, Bob Ostin, Chiam Yu Sheng, JT Magic, and Ben Earl

 ReidFerry says...

-The performance relies on psychological force, sleight of hand, and a gimmick to create the illusion of an impossible coincidence, with engagement being crucial.
+The performance relies on a combination of psychological force, sleight of hand, and a cleverly constructed gimmick to create the illusion of an impossible coincidence.

 SaturnMagicShop says...

-Omni Air is a novel illusion where a pen appears to pass through a deck of cards, relying on misdirection and a cleverly disguised plastic block for the effect.
+The illusion involves a pen appearing to pass through a deck of cards.
+The method relies on misdirection and a cleverly disguised plastic block.

 VanishingIncMagic says...